shanikawm/auto_complete_text/README.md

-# auto_complete_text
+# did_you_mean_suggest
-Find simillar text or auto complete
+Find similar text for did you mean suggestions